kamofah/EVAQ8/README.md

 # EVAQ8
-A Chrome Extension which helps boost productivity by lock away websites for an allotted period of time.
+A Chrome Extension which helps boost productivity by lock away websites of your choice that you deem distracting for an allotted period of time.